 - Berry Swirl Pound Cake: Mix 4 eggs, ½ cup sour cream, ¼ cup heavy cream, and a few tablespoons of your favorite berry jam into a white cake mix, along with some fresh berries.
 (Yum!)

 - Vanilla Almond Pound Cake: Combine 4 eggs, 1 cup softened butter, ¼ cup milk or heavy cream, 1 teaspoon almond extract, and 1 teaspoon vanilla extract into a yellow cake mix.
+(Feel free to add a box of vanilla instant pudding.
+You might choose French vanilla for even more flavor.)
+Sour cream is a great option to replace the milk or heavy cream.

 - German Chocolate Pound Cake: If you love a terrific German Chocolate cake but the idea of making one from scratch sounds overwhelming, do I have the perfect recipe for you!
+It incorporates a can of coconut pecan frosting.

 - Coconut Pecan Pound Cake: If you’re a fan of pound cake, rich with coconut and pecans, but you don’t have the time to bake one from scratch, you’ve come to the right place.
 This bundt cake recipe will blow you away and it starts with a box of white cake mix.